slamice/wri/fiction/hipsters/first-draft/ch05 - walk away from Renee.md

 On my way out I ordered Renee's latte. ((Selina's haze started to brighten up, ))

+It was obviously the wrong topic in every way.
 I tried to change the subject, "I'm getting worried about my visa."

 "Welcome to the world my friend."
 Selina raised her mug.
 "Where the proletariot never sleeps and we're drowning in our disappointment.
 It's us against it.
 We exist." she said dryly.
 "It's been a while though?"